 • Filmmaker Dave Eddy revealed that this is another movie that kind of collapsed halfway through production and got taken over by another director (him).
 The original director, Tony Doublin, was battling with the movie’s producer, who felt the fight and action scenes weren’t being done correctly.
 (He might have been right!)
 Ultimately Doublin quit and Eddy and his team (dubbed the “Damage Control Unit”) was hired to salvage the movie as best they could.
 This is the result.

 • He also noted that, while they did so, he and some of the crew remarked that it would be great if some day their movie would show up on “Mystery Science Theater 3000″!

 • Then-current reference: Kim Wilde.
 Yes, I know she was actually popular in the ’80s, but at least in ’98-’99 people still remembered who she was!

 • The characters cuss a few times and Sci-Fi Channel felt it necessary to insert silences.

 • What IS going on with the “car visor cam” effect in some of the shots?
-Were they really filming through a car windshield?
+(A “gradiant filter” was kindly explained to me in comments.)

 • Segment 1 just kind of lays there.
 I think they’ve attached all the body parts to Servo that are possible.